Macrometacorp/docs/docs/photoniq/faas/faas-cli-commands.md

 ### faas remote deploy

-Deploy a built local function to a remote server.
+Deploy a locally built function to a remote server.

 **Syntax:**